Custom class: landing-image

 St Hugh's has a long tradition of involvement in the local community, as well as supporting a wide range of local, national and international charities throughout the year.

-Through our House fundraising initiatives, we aim to help pupils think about the ways in which people can make a positive difference to local, national and global issues and to draw attention to the characteristics of those people and organisations who do make such a difference.
-We encourage the children to appreciate how fortunate we are within our school community, raising awareness of those who are in need, and giving pupils opportunities to think of ways of supporting those less fortunate.
+Our House fundraising initiative means that pupils think about the ways in which we can all make a positive difference to local, national and global issues.
+We encourage the children to appreciate how fortunate we are within our school community, raising awareness of those who are in need, and giving them the opportunities to think of ways of supporting those less fortunate

 We are most grateful to have the continued support of our parents, children and staff with these initiatives.